nikitazviahin/CRUD_app_task/README.md

 # CRUD_app_task
   Test task for WAF

-  server is made in Node.js with express
+  server is made with Node.js with express

   client is made with React.js